STAFF AND BOARD MEMBERS

 Administrator nomination process

-• It is preferable that more than one member has the necessary skills for the smooth functionning of the current and future activities of the organization.
-This ensures that we are able to cope with the departure of members of the Board of Directors.
+• It is preferable for more than one member to possess the necessary skills for the smooth operation of the organization's current and future activities.
+This ensures that the organization can cope with the departure of board members.

-• Maintaining an adequate level of essential skills is important, but the candidates must also reflect diversity in experience, skills and perspectives.
+• It is important to maintain an adequate level of essential skills, but candidates should also reflect diversity in terms of experience, skills, and viewpoints.